 The District of West Vancouver has adopted a Long Term Financial Plan (LTFP), for resiliency, to provide high levels of services and to manage its assets in the best possible way.
-2018 marks the third year of addressing asset maintenance through an asset levy.
-This is critical if we are to maintain our infrastructure, which includes everything from transportation infrastructure to parks to IT infrastructure to community centres to water and sewer lines.

 Budget

-Quarterly reports
+Quarterly Reports

 Annual Reports

-Financial Information Act reports
+Financial Information Act Reports

-The Financial Information Act regulations require all local governments, to make available to members of the public certain detailed financial schedules in addition to the regular year end financial statements of the District.
+The Financial Information Act regulations require all local governments, to make available to members of the public certain detailed financial schedules in addition to the regular year-end financial statements of the District.

 Fiscal Sustainability Review